• Skip to content

 Dr Jules Findley

-Postgraduate supervision is a keen interest, areas covered are those in Textiles, Fashion, Fashion Communication, Drawing, encompassing embodied materiality, my work in handmade paper and practice-based, installation art.
-More recently, substantial research as co-investigator with an AHRC project into sustainabile materials, looking at waste in the fashion, textiles, accessories and leather industries.
+Postgraduate supervision in Textiles, Fashion, Fashion Communication, Drawing, encompassing embodied materiality, my work in handmade paper and practice-based, installation art.
+More recently, substantial research as co-investigator with an AHRC project in sustainabile materials in Fashion and Textiles.
+I am interested in waste in the Fashion, Textiles, Accessories and Leather industries, together with materials, circular economy, reuse and repurposing.

 Recent PhD supervision:

-University of Brighton - Martin Irorere - Research Title: 'Closing the Fashion Sustainability Gap through textile Recycling: Evaluation of UK Gen-Z consumer attitudes, knowledge, and acceptance of textile recycling'. - [March 2021 - present]
+University of Brighton - Martin Irorere - Research Title: 'Closing the Fashion Sustainability Gap through textile Recycling: Evaluation of UK Gen-Z consumer attitudes, knowledge, and acceptance of textile recycling'. - [March 2021 - July 2026]

 External PhD Viva examination experience, University of Chester October 2020 - Georgina Spry - 'A New Felt Presence: Making and Learning as part of a Community of Women Feltmakers'